-A single motorcycle accident can put you in the hospital long-term, or you may need several surgeries and months of physical therapy.
-You may not be able to go back to work – and meanwhile you have no income and no way to pay for it all.
-A motorcycle accident lawyer can help you.
+A motorcycle accident can put you in the hospital long-term, or you may need several surgeries and months of physical therapy.
+You may not be able to go back to work, and meanwhile, you have no income and no way to pay for it all.
+An Augusta motorcycle accident attorney from John Foy & Associates can help you.

 When there’s a motorcycle accident, Police and insurance companies are often quick to place the blame on the motorcyclist.
 The old image of a law-breaking rebel is hard to shake off.
 But we have found that motorcyclists are usually conscientious and courteous drivers, and another motorist is frequently the one to blame.

 - By cutting off the motorcycle when making a turn

 - During lane changes, by not signaling or checking blind spots

 - By driving while distracted by someone in the car, something on the side of the road, or a cell phone

 - By driving while under the influence of drugs or alcohol

 - By driving too fast for the road conditions

 If you are in an accident with a car, don’t be surprised if the car’s driver tries to blame you.
 “He came out of nowhere!” is a common cry, but don’t believe it.
 Motorcyclists have the same rights on the road as anyone else, and just as you must watch out for cars, other motorists must pay attention and watch for motorcycles.

 to find a John Foy office near you